Arbor Hills Tree Farm, LLC

 #1 Oak Leafroller (Archips semiferana)

-These pests roll up large foliage areas, compromising the tree’s ability to complete optimal photosynthesis.
-General signs of oak leafroller infestation may include rolled leaves, defoliation, and greenish-brown caterpillars presenting on the tree.
+These pests can affect large portions of a tree’s canopy, reducing its ability to perform photosynthesis efficiently.
+Common signs of an oak leafroller infestation include rolled or curled leaves, noticeable defoliation, and the presence of greenish-brown caterpillars on the tree.

 #2 Two-Lined Chestnut Borer (Agrilus bilineatus)